lightly-ai/NvidiaTLTActiveLearning/README.md

 You can use the inferences from the previous step to determine which images cause the model problems.
 With Lightly, you can easily select these images while at the same time making sure that your training dataset is not flooded with duplicates.

 This section is about how to select the images which complete your training dataset.
 You can use the `active_learning_query.py` script again but this time you have to indicate that there already exists a set of preselected images and point the script to where the inferences are stored.

+Note that the `n_samples` argument indicates the total number of samples after the active learning query.
+The initial selection holds 100 samples and we want to add another 100 to the labeled set.
+Therefore, we set `n_samples=200`.

 Use `CORAL` instead of `CORESET` as a sampling method. `CORAL` simultaneously maximizes the diversity and the sum of the active learning scores in the sampled data.